The cohomology of virtually torsion-free solvable groups of finite rank: Near complements

 \begin{lemma} (i) If $G$ belongs to $\mathfrak{X}_{\pi}$, then so does every subgroup of finite index in $G$.

 (ii) The class $\mathfrak{X}_{\pi}$ is closed under forming quotients and extensions.

 (iii) Let $G$ be a group.
-If $\{N_\alpha:\alpha\in I\}$ is a family of normal subgroups of $G$ such that each $N_\alpha$ lies in $\mathfrak{X}_\pi$, then the join of the $N_\alpha$ also belongs to $\mathfrak{X}_\pi$. \end{lemma}
+If $\{K_\alpha:\alpha\in I\}$ is a family of normal subgroups of $G$ such that each $K_\alpha$ lies in $\mathfrak{X}_\pi$, then the join of the $K_\alpha$ also belongs to $\mathfrak{X}_\pi$. \end{lemma}

-Statements (ii) and (iii) in Lemma 5.1 make $\mathfrak{X}_{\pi}$ a radical class in the sense used in [{\bf 12}, \S 1.3].
-Employing the terminology from [{\bf 12}, \S 1.3], we define the $\mathfrak{X}_{\pi}$-radical of a group $G$, denoted $\rho_{\pi}(G)$, to be the join of all the normal $\mathfrak{X}_{\pi}$-subgroups of $G$.
-In studying the properties of $\mathfrak{X}_{\pi}$ and the $\mathfrak{X}_{\pi}$-radical, we will draw upon the wealth of information about radical classes contained in [{\bf 12}, \S 1.3].
+Statements (ii) and (iii) in Lemma 4.1 make $\mathfrak{X}_{\pi}$ a radical class in the sense used in [{\bf 9}, Section 1.3].
+Employing the terminology from [{\bf 9}, Section 1.3], we define the {\it $\mathfrak{X}_{\pi}$-radical} of a group $G$, denoted $\rho_{\pi}(G)$, to be the join of all the normal $\mathfrak{X}_{\pi}$-subgroups of $G$.
+In studying the properties of $\mathfrak{X}_{\pi}$ and the $\mathfrak{X}_{\pi}$-radical, we will draw upon the wealth of information about radical classes contained in [{\bf 9}, Section 1.3].

-Our definition of the class $\mathfrak{X}_{\pi}$ is inspired by the notion of an upper-finite group from [{\bf 13}, \S 10.4].
-To shed light on the connection, consider the special case $\pi=\emptyset$.
+Our definition of the class $\mathfrak{X}_{\pi}$ is inspired by the notion of an {\it upper-finite group} from [{\bf 10}, Section 10.4]; this is a group whose finitely generated quotients are all finite.
+To grasp the connection, consider the special case $\pi=\emptyset$.
 The class $\mathfrak{X}_{\emptyset}$ is the class of groups all of whose polycyclic quotients are finite.
-Using the fact that solvable minimax groups are torsion-by-nilpotent-by-polycyclic, it follows that a solvable minimax group is an $\mathfrak{X}_{\emptyset}$-group if and only if it is upper-finite in the sense employed in [{\bf 13}, \S 10.4]; that is, every finitely generated quotient is finite.
-Hence the $\mathfrak{X}_{\emptyset}$-radical of a solvable minimax group coincides with the upper-finite radical from [{\bf 13}, \S 10.4].
+Using the fact that solvable groups of finite rank are torsion-by-nilpotent-by-polycyclic (Proposition~1.2(iii)), it follows that a solvable group of finite rank is an $\mathfrak{X}_{\emptyset}$-group if and only if it is upper-finite.
+Hence the $\mathfrak{X}_{\emptyset}$-radical of a solvable group of finite rank coincides with the upper-finite radical from [{\bf 10}, Section 10.4].

 The result on near complements that we will prove in this section is stated below.